 The Appendix revises procedures formerly contained in Appendix III to O.M.B.
 Circular No. A-130 (50 FR 52730; December 24, 1985), and incorporates requirements of the Computer Security Act of 1987 (P.L.
 100-235) and responsibilities assigned in applicable national security directives.

 RSA Archer provides authoritative source content for the following U.S. O.M.B.
 Circular No. A-130 Appendices:

 Control standard mappings are not available for this authoritative source.

-The authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For More Information